open-horizon/anax/docs/agent_container_manual_deploy.md

 nav_order: 2
 ---

+{:new_window: target="blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}
+{:child: .link .ulchildlink}
+{:childlinks: .ullinks}

 ## Starting an agent in a container on Linux
 {: #container-agent}

-These instructions assume that the agent container you want to deploy already exists and is in a container image repository.

-### Usage
-{: #container-usage}

-There are several techniques to start the agent in a container.
+There are several techniques to start the agent in a container:

+* Option 1 -The [agent-install instructions ](https://github.com/open-horizon/anax/tree/master/agent-install){:target="_blank"}{: .externalLink} provide a `--container` option to download and provision the agent in a container.
+* Option 2 - If you have already installed the Horizon CLI package, it installed a `horizon-container` script onto your system.
+* Option 3 - Manually start the docker container with custom parameters.

+## Option 1 - `agent-install.sh --container`

 For a simplified process to getting an agent running, see the `--container` option in [agent-install instructions ](https://github.com/open-horizon/anax/tree/master/agent-install){:target="_blank"}{: .externalLink}.

-Alternatively, if you have already installed the Horizon CLI package, it installed a `horizon-container` script onto your system.
-This script has the following options:

-## horizon-container command
+## Option 2 - `horizon-container start`

 Run the `horizon-container start` command to start the agent in a container.